Loft Conversion Builders in Mayfair (W1J, W1K)

 Frequently Asked Questions

-- How much does a Mayfair loft project cost?
+- What does a Mayfair loft project involve?

-- Existing mansard refurbishment on a Grade II or II* listed Georgian townhouse (the most common Mayfair project) runs £200,000-£500,000 depending on scope and finish, including matched Welsh slate, lead flashing, sash window restoration with cylinder glass, lime plaster with horsehair binder, and concealed services through 18-24 inch solid walls.
-New dormer or skylight insertion on an existing mansard runs £80,000-£200,000.
-Full new mansard creation on a townhouse without an existing one runs £300,000-£600,000 where consent is achievable.
-Adam-style ceiling repair where the new stair affects original plasterwork is £200-£500 per square metre.
-FD30 listed door upgrades with intumescent strip and concealed door closer are £800-£1,500 per door.
-Listed mansard structural redesign is £3,000-£8,000.
-Fixed-price contract before any work starts.
+- Existing mansard refurbishment on a Grade II or II* listed Georgian townhouse (the most common Mayfair project) includes matched Welsh slate, lead flashing, sash window restoration with cylinder glass, lime plaster with horsehair binder, and concealed services through 18 to 24 inch solid walls.
+New dormer or skylight insertion on an existing mansard covers the additional structural and heritage work.
+Full new mansard creation on a townhouse without an existing one is rare and only where consent is achievable.
+Adam-style ceiling repair where the new stair affects original plasterwork uses specialist figurative plasterers.
+FD30 listed door upgrades add intumescent strip and concealed door closer.
+The fixed price is confirmed after a free site visit, before any work starts.

 - Can I do a full new loft conversion on my Mayfair townhouse?